A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Answering a COLT'13 Open Problem

 \subsection{Discussions on SXO}

-The \lightons-based SXO method of \cref{thm:lightson-stochastic} matches the best known SXO runtime up to polylogarithmic factors.
-An online-to-batch conversion of OQNS yields the same asymptotical runtime $\tilde{O}(d^3/\eps)$, but, as discussed in \cref{sec:alg}, its regret bound carries large constants, which slows convergence in stochastic settings.
-Our experiments in \cref{sec:alg-experiment}, conducted in SXO settings, confirm this difference.
+The \lightons-based SXO method in \cref{thm:lightons-stochastic} matches the best-known SXO runtime up to poly-logarithmic factors.
+An online-to-batch conversion of OQNS also yields a total runtime of $\tilde{O}(d^3/\veps)$ but carries significant practical overheads due to its large constant factors, as discussed in \cref{sec:alg}.
+Our experiments in \cref{apd:experiment}, conducted under SXO settings, confirm this difference.

-We conjecture that no SXO algorithm can asymptotically beat total runtime $\tilde{O}(d^3/\eps)$.
-Two observations support this view: \begin{itemize} \item \textbf{Fast matrix-multiplication.} Linear regression with random design, a special case of SXO, reduces to solving a linear system with $d$ variables and $\tilde{O}(d/\eps)$ equations.
-Although fast matrix-multiplication accelerates this to $\tilde{O}(d^\omega/\eps)$ time~\citep{Ibarra-Moran-Hui-Reduction}, such techniques do not plausibly extend beyond linear models.
-In practice, the runtime effectively reverts to $\tilde{O}(d^3/\eps)$. \item \textbf{Offline convex optimization.} SXO methods based on Empirical Risk Minimization (ERM) \citep{NIPS15:fast-rate-exp-concave,AISTATS17:exp-concave-high-prob} likewise fail to surpass the $\tilde{O}(d^3/\eps)$ barrier even with cutting-edge offline solvers~\citep{lee2015cuttingplane,jiang2020cuttingplane}, as detailed in \cref{apd:stochastic-proof-erm}.
-Moreover, such methods require $\Omega(d^2 + d/\eps)$ working memory to store all samples and well-roundedness of the domain, whereas the OXO-based algorithms typically require only $O(d^2)$ memory and no such geometric assumptions. \end{itemize}
+We conjecture that no SXO algorithm can asymptotically beat total runtime $\tilde{O}(d^3/\veps)$.
+A natural alternative approach to SXO is empirical risk minimization (ERM)~\citep{NIPS15:fast-rate-exp-concave,AISTATS17:exp-concave-high-prob}, which reduces SXO to offline exp-concave optimization and admits offline acceleration techniques.
+The following two observations indicate that ERM-based SXO methods are unlikely to surpass the $\tilde{O}(d^3/\veps)$ runtime barrier, even when these methods use more working memory $\Omega(d^2 + d/\veps)$ to store all samples, whereas the OXO-based methods require only $O(d^2)$ memory. \begin{itemize} \item \textbf{Fast matrix multiplication.}~ Linear regression with random design, a special case of SXO, reduces to solving a linear system with $d$ variables and $\tilde{O}(d/\veps)$ equations.
+Although fast matrix multiplication accelerates this to $\tilde{O}(d^\omega/\veps)$ runtime~\citep{Ibarra-Moran-Hui-Reduction}, this runtime does not plausibly extend beyond linear regression and reverts to $\tilde{O}(d^3/\veps)$ in practice. \item \textbf{Cutting-plane methods.}~ The best-known cutting-plane methods of~\citet{lee2015cuttingplane,jiang2020cuttingplane}, as detailed in \cref{apd:stochastic-proof-erm}, solve the offline exp-concave optimization problem to $O(\veps)$-accuracy in $\tilde{O}(d^3/\veps)$ time.
+We remark that cutting-plane methods further assume well-roundedness of the domain, which may bring additional computational overhead. \end{itemize}